 Zinc plating is a popular coating solution utilised in many industries across the country for its high corrosion tolerance.
 The team here at Karas Plating have been using the technique for decades and have built up a reputation for excellence amongst our customers.
 Much of this praise is thanks to the diligence and professionalism of our work force, who strive to fulfil every order in as timely a manner as possible.

-Zinc plating is a multi-step process that involves much cleaning of the base metal with acids and water washes, before the components can be immersed into the zinc solution.
+Bright zinc plating is a multi-step process that involves much cleaning of the base metal with acids and water washes, before the components can be immersed into the zinc solution.

 This leaves a thin layer of zinc on the metal, resulting in a bright finish.
 At this stage, the plated metal can be passivated in a chromate solution to add colour and further protection, as well as a further top coat seal for increased resilience.